-Soon after we had settled all this, I met Colonel Williams (who was one of those of our party who had preceded us to Brandon).
-He had engaged a conveyance for our contemplated trip at ten dollars per day, and a "trifle" for the return journey.
-Upon inquiry, however, we found that the so-called "trifle". really represented another ten dollars a day, which made the sum asked equivalent to twenty dollars (i.e., £4) per day; and the carriage and pair of horses were We made the man what we considered but poor ones. a fair offer of forty-five dollars, equal to fifteen dollars a day.
+Soon after we had settled all this, I met Colonel Williams (who was one of those of our party who had He had engaged a conpreceded us to Brandon). veyance for our contemplated trip at ten dollars per day, and a "trifle" for the return journey.
+Upon inquiry, however, we found that the so-called "trifle" really represented another ten dollars a day, which made the sum asked equivalent to twenty dollars (i.e., £4) per day; and the carriage and pair of horses were but poor ones.
+We made the man what we considered a fair offer of forty-five dollars, equal to fifteen dollars a day.
 This he accepted; but he never turned up at the time arranged, so evidently, on considering the matter, had thought differently of it.
-Eventually I went with Mackenzie round the livery stables, and finally agreed with a man to take us through from

-Brandon to Manitoba City, viá Deloraine, for fifty
+Eventually I went with Mackenzie round the livery stables, and finally agreed with a man to take us through from Brandon to Manitoba City, viá Deloraine, for fifty dollars.